1989–90 S.L. Benfica season: Season summary

 Benfica's league campaign was again a clash with Porto.
 The season was notable by the constant controversy surrounding referees and the battle for control of the Portuguese Football Federation.
 The crucial Clássico on 11 March 1990 ended with a draw, keeping Porto with a three-point lead, nearly closing the title race.
 Benfica was nonetheless, entirely focused on the European Cup, as Eriksson admitted that winning another European title was a target of President João Santos.
 Eriksson led the team through easy wins against Derry City and Budapest Honvéd.
 The quarter-final matches with Dnipro Dnipropetrovsk fell within a busy schedule, but despite that, Benfica flew past the Ukrainian with three-nil win.

 However, the semi-finals with Marseille were much different.
 Benfica lost in France by 2–1; their first loss after seven games and needed a win to go through, as Erisskon said "We are not dead yet.
 He have a 49% chance of going through" The home reception to Marseille saw 120 thousand fans fill Estádio da Luz to witness Vata score the sole goal that qualified Benfica.
 In the 83rd minute, in a corner, Vata rose above everyone and slipped the ball past Jean Castaneda with his hand.
 Several players immediately surrounded referee Marcel Van Langenhove protesting that the goal was scored with the hand, but he disregarded their appeals.
 Assistant manager Toni gave his opinion: "Vata was pulled and he could not fight for the ball – unable to use his chest or head, he used his hand.
 So what the referee should have done is signalled a penalty, which he did not do."
 Bernard Tapie furiously screamed "The Portuguese are pigs, they are pigs.
 They gave something to the referee, it could only be.
 Benfica still has a lot of power and scares a lot of people.
 This was a disgrace."

 Benfica ended the league on 20 May, finishing four points behind Porto.
-Three days later, they met AC Milan in the European Cup Final in Vienna.
+Three days later, they met AC Milan in the European Cup final in Vienna.
 Before the final, Eusébio visited Béla Guttmann's grave and prayed for his curse to be lifted.
-Dressed in white, Benfica was defeated with a goal from Rijkaard in the second half.
+Dressed fully in red, Benfica was defeated with a goal from Rijkaard in the second half.
 Eriksson regretted the loss and explained his strategy: "It consisted of closely marking Gullit and van Basten, so they would be offside while simultaneously paying attention to the midfielders.
 I talked a lot about it and they executed it perfectly, until Rijkaard came from behind and stole our dream".

 Still, Benfica did not ended the season empty handed, having previously won their third Supertaça Cândido de Oliveira against Belenenses.
 Magnusson was the league top-scorer with 33 goals.